Raspberry Macarons with Chocolate Ganache and Strawberry Sauce

 - Bake for about 20-23 minutes or until you can lift one up from the baking sheet without tearing it apart.
 If you see golden or light brown color develop on the surface they are completely done.

 - Allow to cool on the sheets they were baked on.

 - Flip half of the macarons upside down.
 Ganache should be firm as sour cream, if softer place briefly in freezer and stir briefly until it slightly firms up.

 - Spoon a generous tablespoon of ganache in center of flipped over macaron.
 Surround with raspberries and cover with another macaron.
 Place in the refrigerator until ready to serve.

-- Prepare sauce by pureeing 1 cup of listed strawberries and sugar.
+- Prepare sauce by pureeing 1 cup strawberries and sugar.

 - Cut remaining strawberries in slices to be served on plate.

 - For serving place a macaron on a plate and surround with sauce and sliced strawberries.
 Reheat remaining ganache for 30 seconds in a microwave oven and serve on side as a sauce or use remaining ganache as a delicious spread on toast.